 SummerStage Family Days – Citywide

 While the City Parks Foundation's annual summer concert series is primarily aimed at adults, there are always four free Family Days in Central Park, Harlem's Marcus Garvey Park, and green spaces in Brooklyn and Queens.
-The main stage lineup usually includes a few big-name kindie bands, deejays, and circus or puppet performances, plus there are roaming entertainers, interactive activity stations, face painting and tons of giveaways.
-My daughter and I have been to the Central Park edition many times and while it's a blast it's always insanely hot.
-We always bring parasols.
+The main stage lineup usually includes a few big-name kindie bands, deejays and circus or puppet performances, plus there are roaming entertainers, interactive activity stations, face painting and tons of giveaways.
+My daughter and I have been to the Central Park edition many times.

-City of Water Day – Governors Island & Liberty State Park in Jersey City
+City of Water Day – Governors Island & Hoboken

 The Metropolitan Waterfront Alliance sponsors this fantastic celebration of our local waterfront.
-The festivities take place on Governors Island, in New Jersey's Liberty State Park and on the water in between.
+The festivities take place on Governors Island, in Hoboken's Maxwell Place Park and on the water in between.
 Enjoy kayaking and canoeing, historic boat tours and live entertainment.
 Kids can also get up close and personal with reptiles and aquatic creatures, take fishing lessons, and enjoy landlubber favorites like arts and crafts, and bouncy castles.
 Plus, there's a free ferry between the two locations, so you can hit the fun on both banks.
 Note: Some of the best activities require advance registration!
-In 2012, my daughter and her pal got to hoist the sails and take a ride on a sloop, but we had to reserve our free tickets weeks in advance.
 Be sure to check the website in June so you can sign up for some of the special offerings.

 New Museum Block Party – Lower East Side